5th Berlin International Film Festival

 The 5th annual Berlin International Film Festival was held from 24 June to 5 July 1955.
 This year's festival did not give any official jury prizes, instead awards were given by audience voting.
 This continued until the FIAPF granted Berlin "A-Status" in 1956.

-The Golden Bear was awarded to Die Ratten by audience vote.
+The Golden Bear was awarded to The Rats by audience vote.

-Films in competition
+Main Competition

 The following films were in competition for the Golden Bear award: